 In 1976 Luis Cantarell joined Nestlé España S.A. and was appointed Head of Coffee Marketing in 1987 and later Head of the Nutrition Division of Nestlé Spain.
-In 1994 he transferred to Nestlé's Headquarters, taking worldwide responsibility for Coffee Marketing within the Coffee & Beverages Strategic Business Unit.
-He returned to Spain in 1996 as Division manager.
+In 1994, he transferred to Nestlé's Headquarters, taking worldwide responsibility for Coffee Marketing within the Coffee & Beverages Strategic Business Unit.
+He returned to Spain in 1996 as Division Manager.
 From 1998 to 2001 he was Managing Director of Nestlé Portugal S.A., and in 2001 was nominated Senior Vice President in charge of the Group's Nutrition Strategic Business Division.
-In 2003 he was appointed Deputy Executive Vice President, before taking his present position in November 2005 as Executive Vice President, Nestlé S.A., in charge of Zone Europe.
+In 2003, he was appointed Deputy Executive Vice President, before taking his present position in November 2005 as Executive Vice President, Nestlé S.A., in charge of Zone Europe.

-As a representative of Nestlé, he is member of the Supervisory Board of Cereal Partners Worldwide, in Switzerland, Chairman of Nestlé Entreprises SAS in France, Nestlé Suisse S.A., and Société des Produits Nestlé S.A. in Switzerland.

-Luis Cantarell is also a member of the Foreign Investment Advisory Council of Russia, a Board member of Association des Industries de Marque (AIM) in Belgium, President of the Liaison Committee with the CIAA and member of the Executive Board of ECR Europe in Belgium.
+As a representative of Nestlé, he is Chairman of the Supervisory Board of Nestlé Nederland B.V., member of the Supervisory Board of Cereal Partners Worldwide, Switzerland and Chairman of Nestlé Entreprises SAS in France, Nestlé Suisse S.A. and Société des Produits Nestlé S.A. in Switzerland.
+He is also Board member of Lactalis Nestlé Produits Frais SAS in France.
+Luis Cantarell is a member of the Foreign Investment Advisory Council of Russia, a Board member of Association des Industries de Marque (AIM) in Belgium, President of the Liaison Committee with the CIAA and member of the Executive Board of ECR Europe in Belgium.